Yellowen/wnframework/docs/docs.dev.quickstart.md

 ## Client-Server Setup

-Let us understand how to setup web folders via ERPNext
+Let us understand how to setup web folders via Owrang

-An ERPNext setup contains 2 repositories [erpnext](/webnotes/erpnext) and [wnframework](/webnotes/wnframework).
+An Owrang setup contains 2 repositories [erpnext](/webnotes/erpnext) and [wnframework](/webnotes/wnframework).
 In the main folder of the erpnext setup there are 3 folders: